Making sure your body has enough zinc may not be as simple as eating foods rich in the mineral.

 Increasing Your Zinc Intake

-You can increase your zinc intake through foods, as well as supplements if needed.
+You can increase your zinc intake through foods, as well as with dietary support if needed.
 A wide variety of foods contain zinc.

 Here’s a closer look at these options.